 - Not subject to the same loan limits: Doctor loan programs aren’t conforming loans, so they don’t have to abide by traditional loan limits.
-Qualified candidates can borrow loans amounts up to $3.5 million in some cases.
+Qualified candidates can sometimes borrow loans of up to $3.5 million.

 - Low down payment: Physician mortgage loans sometimes don’t require any down payment.
 In other cases, you can borrow large sums of money with as little as 5% down.

 - Can be used for a home purchase or refinance: This type of loan program can be used to rate/term or cash-out refinance your existing home or purchase a new home.

 - No private mortgage insurance: Regardless of your down payment amount, doctor loan programs don’t require PMI, which can save you hundreds on your monthly payments.